rrbauman/Amazon_Vine_Analysis/README.md

 ## Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
 The data shows that the vine reviews tend to have a Use the results of your analysis to support your statement.

+## Additional Analysis that is recommded to better understand the reviews:

 Then, provide one additional analysis that you could do with the dataset to support your statement.

 ## NYC Citi Bike Overview